cgzirim/seek-tune/README.md

 [NotShazam](https://notshazam.vercel.app/) is an implementation of Shazam's song recognition algorithm based on insights from these [resources](https://github.com/cgzirim/not-shazam/blob/main/README.md#resources).
 It integrates Spotify and YouTube APIs to find and download songs.

 ## Current Limitations
 While the algorithm works excellently in matching a song with its exact file, it performs poorly in identifying the right match from a recording.
 However, this project is still a work in progress.
-I'm hopeful about making it work, but I could definitely use some help.
+I'm hopeful about making it work, but I could definitely use some help :slightly_smiling_face:.
 Additionally, it currently only supports song files in WAV format.

 ## Installation :desktop_computer: